Imogen-Wren-Studios/GemToasterAmp/README.md

  _I thought there were some notes on this but I can't find them, the only other thing I had read says "Anything Goes".
 They used cheapo out of spec parts and they worked._

+ Resistors

+ 3.9k is made with 15k in series with 5.1k
+ 4.3k is made with 15k in series with 6.2k